EU Pay Transparency Directive Italy: A Compliance Guide

 What is the Rapporto sulla Situazione del Personale?

 The Personnel Situation Report (Rapporto sulla Situazione del Personale) is a biennial Personnel Situation Report required from Italian employers with 50 or more employees under the Equal Opportunities Code (Codice delle Pari Opportunità).
 It covers workforce composition including gender breakdown across job levels.
-The 2026 reform reportedly fuses this with the EU Directive's annual requirements for larger employers.
+The 2026 reform fuses this with the EU Directive's annual requirements for larger employers.

 How does the Gender Equality Certification work?

 The Gender Equality Certification (Certificazione della Parità di Genere) is a formal certification scheme operated by the Italian Ministry of Labour and Social Policies.
-Certified employers reportedly receive up to a 1% reduction in social security contributions (capped at €50,000 per year) and bonus points in public tenders.
+Certified employers receive up to a 1% reduction in social security contributions (capped at €50,000 per year) and bonus points in public tenders.
 It is unique among EU member states in offering measurable financial benefits for compliance.

 How does Italy's NCBA system affect equal value reporting?

 Italian "equal work" is anchored almost entirely to National Collective Bargaining Agreements (NCBAs).
 The job level classification (Inquadramento) system classifies roles across seven levels plus the Quadro middle-management category.
-If an employer follows an applicable NCBA, they are reportedly presumed compliant with the EU Directive's equal work requirements.
+If an employer follows an applicable NCBA, they are presumed compliant with the EU Directive's equal work requirements.
 Employees retain the right to bring claims.

 Can Italian groups aggregate pay transparency reporting at the group level?

-The draft decree reportedly allows Italian groups with unified pay policies to aggregate at the national level rather than reporting by individual legal entity.
+The decree allows Italian groups with unified pay policies to aggregate at the national level rather than reporting by individual legal entity.
 This is a meaningful concession for Italian conglomerates and a departure from France, Germany or Spain.
 Confirmation with Italian legal counsel is recommended.

 Ready to see PayAlign in action?